goblinscash/gobv2-airdrop-script/README.md

 yarn airdrop
 ```

 Ensure you have sufficient tokens to be airdropped in the wallet associated with the provided private key.
-Ensure that `AirdropTokenAddress` in `tasks/index.ts` points to a correct token address;
+Ensure that `AIRDROP_TOKEN_ADDRESS` points to a correct token address and you have enough tokens to distribute.

 ## Configuration